tomphp/PhpBook/01-the-development-environment.md

 `cd /home/tom/Projects`

-Next create a folder for your new project and `cd` into it:
+Next create a directory for your new project and `cd` into it:

 ```
 mkdir VagrantExample
 cd VagrantExample
 ```

-Now create a file inside this directory called `index.php` with your favourite IDE/text editor and add the following contents:
+Now create a file inside this directory called `index.php` and with your favourite IDE or text editor and add the following content:

 ```php
 <?php